leopengningchuan/Coursera_Capstone/README.md

 #### 2.2 Foursquare Data Retrieval
 Foursquare venue data is retrieved using the [*Foursquare API*](https://foursquare.com) for each postal code's latitude and longitude.
 The API returns up to 50 nearby venues sorted by distance from the given coordinates.

-Each venue's category information is extracted and transformed into dummy variables using `MultiLabelBinarizer`.
+Each venue's category information is extracted and transformed into dummy variables.
 These dummy variables are then grouped by postal code and averaged to represent the neighborhood profile for each area.
 The final dataset is a combination of geographic and categorical features, with each row representing a unique postal code and its surrounding venue composition.

 #### 2.3 Clustering
 KMeans clustering is applied to the venue dummy variables to identify similar neighborhoods in Toronto.
 Each postal code is assigned to a cluster based on its surrounding venue composition.
-The results are visualized on an interactive `Folium` map, where each neighborhood is colored according to its cluster membership.
+The results are visualized on an interactive map, where each neighborhood is colored according to its cluster membership.

 ### 3.Location Rating Prediction
 It is assumed that the factors that affect a person’s favor to a place is the neighborhood features.
 This section will use myself as an object to find out the neighborhood features of the places I have stayed.
 In addition, I will try to predict my like or dislike to a random place I have never been to.